 - Take time to proofread the paper A to Z

-As a rule, instructors will offer a list of nice topics for students to choose from.
+Choosing a term paper topicule, instructors will offer a list of nice topics for students to choose from.
 However, in case you have an interesting term paper topic which is relevant to the course, any instructor will let you work with your own topic.
 There’re also cases when students are free to choose a topic they like from the start and work on it in a written form.
 Are you asked to pick a topic you like, too?
 Then there’re 3 general rules of thumb to follow:

 - Be smart – There’re topics that are slightly easier than others within a given course.
 It’s also necessary to point out that some topics are just too complex to elaborate on within the scope of a term paper.
 Right topic should be neither too profound nor too easy.
 Somewhere in-between lies the golden middle.